googleforgames/agones/site/content/en/docs/Reference/gameserver.md

     - "Info" (default) The SDK server will output all messages except for debug messages
     - "Debug" The SDK server will output all messages including debug messages
     - "Error" The SDK server will only output error messages
+    - "Trace" The SDK server will output all messages, including detailed tracing information
   - `grpcPort` the port that the SDK Server binds to for gRPC connections
   - `httpPort` the port that the SDK Server binds to for HTTP gRPC gateway connections
 - `players` (Alpha, behind "PlayerTracking" feature gate), sets this GameServer's initial player capacity